zwsaile/healthcare-search/README.md

-# Provider Search App
+# CareFinder

 ## Overview
-The Provider Search App is a web application that allows users to search for healthcare providers based on various criteria and view detailed information.
+CareFinder is a web application that allows users to search for healthcare providers based on various criteria and view detailed information.
 This app provides a clean and intuitive interface for managing search results and interacting with provider data.

 ## Features
 - **Search Providers**: Search healthcare providers by classifications and other parameters.